 Barcelona's substitute Tello added a fourth for the home side after a well-worked move between Xavi and Messi found the youngster unmarked six yards out.

-Messi will grab the headlines following his record-breaking goals in this match, but the victory is also important in the title chase, as Barcelona's three points tonight means the club is provisionally just five points behind Real Madrid at the top of La Liga, with the capital side set to play Villarreal tomorrow evening.
+But Messi will grab the headlines following his achievement, and the victory is also important in the title chase, as the win means they are just five points behind Real Madrid at the top of La Liga, with the capital side set to play Villarreal tomorrow evening.